 The secondary evacuation site for the University is the Kellogg Conference Hotel.

 Gallaudet Alert is an email system based on a listserv.
 It works this way:

 1. The University President or his/her designee notifies the Department of Public Safety (DPS) of an unexpected closing (because of snow, for example), an emergency, or any other unusual situation.

-2. DPS sends the message to the entire GU community via email..
+2. DPS sends the message using the listserv.

 The announcement can be sent to: email, pagers, cell phones (with text capability), laptops, PCs, and PDAs.
 You can subscribe to the listserv on more than one device, for example, your pager and your PC.

 How to Subscribe to the Listserv:

 1. Use the device with the address to which you want the alert sent.

 2. With this device, send a completely blank message and nothing in the subject line to: email@example.com